This post may contain affiliate links. Please read our disclosure policy.

 Today I’m bringing on another round of homemade comfort food, loaded into a bowl over a fluffy cloud of creamy mashed potatoes.

 My homemade beef tips are a family favorite.
+For good reason.
+Fall-apart tender beef in a simple homemade beef gravy.

 When things are going a hundred miles per hour over here on weeknights, I need to get dinner on the table without having to babysit it.
 So I make a round of beef tips with mushroom gravy and serve it over a bed of fluffy, garlicky mashed potatoes and somehow, with every bite the troubles of the day slowly dissipate.

 Hubby is happy because it’s man-food and I’m elated because fewer dishes!
 Although to be fair, hubby does dinner dishes.
-So my happiness stems more from the fact that this recipe requires minimum prep but produces maximum flavor?
+So my happiness stems more from the fact that this recipe requires minimum prep but produces maximum flavor.

 Video for the Best Beef Tips

-Ingredients for instant pot beef tips
+Ingredients for crockpot beef tips

-• Butter: we’ll season the beef with flour, kosher salt, and black pepper before we sear the meat in the butter to help create a layer of fond in the bottom of the fish.
+• Butter: we’ll season the beef with flour, kosher salt, and black pepper before we sear the meat in the butter to help create a layer of fond in the bottom of the dish.
 This will help flavor the rest of the beef tips ingredients.

 • Flour: will help thicken the stew and create a crust on the beef when we sear it.